themeum/tutor-lms-elementor-addons/readme.txt

 10. Intelligent Preview Modes

 == Changelog ==

+= 3.0.1 - 29 January, 2025
+Update: Updated social share popup settings and styles to align with the new popup design.
+Fix: Fixed an issue where the course card displayed duration and enrolled students even when it’s disabled.
+Fix: Resolved "template not found" error for paid courses.
+Fix: Resolved the issue where bundle categories were not displayed.
+Fix: Fixed icon rendering issue in the Course Bundle benefit list.
+Fix: Resolved the sale price ribbon error.

 = 3.0.0 - 20 November, 2024
 Update: Introduced compatibility with Tutor LMS 3.0